-In this lesson, you learned that the primary type of evidence used to support a written argument is researched evidence.
+In this tutorial, the primary type of evidence used to support a written argument, researched evidence, was identified and examined.
 Researched evidence encompasses the facts and details that writers locate in other sources.
 Before using researched evidence in written work, it's important to evaluate your research to ensure that it is correct, relevant, unbiased, and rational.

-You also learned about ways to locate sources and avoid bias.
+This tutorial also identified ways to locate sources and avoid bias.
 News reports and websites can be great sources of information, but it's important to make sure that they present information in a neutral, factual way.